 Chemical peels are another in-office, non-surgical procedure that can lighten mild to moderate hyperpigmentation.
 The chemical peel process involves applying certain types of acid to the skin that causes the uppermost layer of dead, dull cells to slough off.
 By removing the outer layer of skin cells, chemical peels can reveal healthier skin cells and a more even skin tone.

 Chemical peels vary in intensity and can be customized to each patient’s needs and goals.
-Dr. Mozaffari and Dr. Bucko offer the Belladerma® Peel, which is specially formulated with ingredients to minimize age spots, reduce the appearance of melasma and other hyperpigmentation, and improve the overall tone and texture of the skin.
+Dr. Mozaffari offers the Belladerma® Peel, which is specially formulated with ingredients to minimize age spots, reduce the appearance of melasma and other hyperpigmentation, and improve the overall tone and texture of the skin.
 For a deeper peel, we recommend the Belladerma Diamond peel.

 Laser Skin Resurfacing